 INCLUSION: The LBCC community is enriched by diversity.
 Each individual has worth and makes contributions to create that diversity at the college.
 Everyone has the right to think, learn, and work together in an environment of respect, tolerance, and goodwill.
-There may be views, opinions, and thoughts expressed that do not align with your own beliefs.
-Keep in mind that everyone has the right to their own opinion as well as the right to express their opinion.
+There may be views and opinions that contradict your own.
+Everyone has the right to their own opinion as well as the right to express their opinion.
 What people do not have the right to do is to impose those opinions upon others.
 Keeping the expression of thoughts and ideas open is beneficial in allowing everyone to be involved in the learning process.
 You might just be surprised at what you not only learn about interpersonal communication but about yourself as well.